Fib88/svelte-snake-game/README.md

 ## Sources/Tips:

-Be sure to check out https://svelte.dev/, maybe you can find inspiration in the [examples]('https://svelte.dev/examples#hello-world')?
+Be sure to check out https://svelte.dev/, for more inspiration check out the examples section:)
 Find out what a spread operator is.
 Dont forget to remove the hardcoded css values.
 Read up on [setInterval()]("https://www.w3schools.com/jsref/met_win_setinterval.asp")